-The District can still violate the Establishment Clause even if it is following North Carolina law.
 It would be a flagrant violation of the Establishment Clause for the Board to require all of its schools to display the Ten Commandments.
 The Supreme Court has ruled on Ten Commandments displays in public schools, finding that they violate the Establishment Clause.
 Stone v.
 Graham, 449 U.S. 39 (1980).
-In Stone, the Supreme Court definitively said, "The pre-eminent purpose for posting the Ten Commandments do not confine themselves to arguably secular matters . . . rather, the first part of the Commandments concerns the religious duties of believers."
+In Stone, the Supreme Court definitively said, "The pre-eminent purpose for posting the Ten Commandments on schoolroom walls is plainly religious in nature . . .
+The Commandments do not confine themselves to arguably secular matters . . . rather, the first part of the Commandments concerns the religious duties of believers."
 Id. at 41.